-In conclusion, the erection of a new detached house, would be expected to remain dry in all but the most extreme conditions.
+In conclusion, the Proposed Development would be expected to remain dry in all but the most extreme conditions.
+The Site is unlikely to flood except in extreme conditions.
 Providing the recommendations made in this FRA are instigated, flood risk from all sources would be minimised, the consequences of flooding are acceptable, and the development would be in accordance with the requirements of the NPPF.

-This FRA demonstrates that the proposed development would be operated with minimal risk from flooding, would not increase flood risk elsewhere and is compliant with the requirements of the NPPF.
+This FRA demonstrates that the Proposed Development would be operated with minimal risk from flooding, would not increase flood risk elsewhere and is compliant with the requirements of the NPPF.
 The development should not therefore be precluded on the grounds of flood risk.